MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 There might also be other policies, such as **Prohibit the most recent pusher from approving their own changes**, that prevent you from approving your own changes even if **Allow requestors to approve their own changes** is set.

-#### What will happen when path in path filters does start neither with `/` nor with wildcard?
+#### What happens when path in path filters start neither with `/` nor with wildcard?

-The path in path filters that does not start with either `/` or a wildcard will have no effect and the path filter will evaluate as if that path was not specified.
-That is becaue such path cannot match the `/` the absolute file path starts with.
+The path in path filters that start neither with `/` nor with a wildcard will have no effect, and the path filter will evaluate as if that path wasn't specified.
+That's because such a path can't match the `/` the absolute file path starts with.

 ## Related articles